georgevicbell/transit-advice/README.md

 Requirements: latest version of nodejs must be installed

 1. Clone the Repo
-2. run npm install in both the /client and /server folders
+2. Run `npm install` in both the /client and /server folders
-3. run npm start in both the /client and /server folders from separate terminals
+3. Run `npm start` in both the /client and /server folders from separate terminals
+4. Add your google maps key to /client/app/index.tsx
 4. In the /client terminal - press w to open the browser
 5. From the browser navigate to the Server Config page in the menu
 6. Choose an agency and route to get advice